reapmarketing/standish-bar/readme.md

 	export STANDISH_PUBLIC_JSON_URL=/test_publish.json
 	export STANDISH_PUBLIC_JSON_PATH=public/test_publish.json

 If you are setting this app up in a new production enviornment the PUBLIC_JSON_URL should be a intenet accessable 'real' URL, preferably on a server with SSL (https) support.
 The production envoirnment assumes that you are using a static webserver (Nginx or Apache) on the same server where the Node app is hosted.
-The enviromnet must allow the node process to read a write files.
+The host envoirnment must allow the node process to read and write files.
+(No Heroku)

 Here's the code that pulls the data from the app on the Store site. (frame.html)